 To authenticate with the Hyperscale Compliance Orchestrator, you must use the API key and include the HTTP Authorization request header with the type apk; apk <API Key>.

-For more information, see the Authentication section under Accessing the Hyperscale Compliance API.
+For more information, see the Authentication section under Accessing the Hyperscale Compliance API (see page 141).